 Sec.
 152b.
-Reimbursements to Nonpublic Schools - VETOED
+Reimbursements to Nonpublic Schools

-Allocates funds to reimburse nonpublic schools for actual costs incurred by nonpublic schools in complying with a health, safety, or welfare requirement mandated by a law or administrative rule of this state.
+Allocates funds to reimburse nonpublic schools for actual costs incurred in complying with a health, safety, or welfare requirement mandated by a law or administrative rule of this state.

 Sec.
 160. Labor Day Waiver Hearing